jpwhalley/GMS_Stats_Course/4_Introduction_to_GWAS/GWAS_practical/README.md

-This folder contains the scripts required for practical session.
+This folder contains the scripts and some of the data required for the practical session.